dannysmith/dannyis-jekyll/_posts/2017-12-19-definition-of-done.md

 title: 'The Definition of Done: What does "done" actually mean?'
 ---

-Scrum defines the **Definition of Done** in pretty simple terms: it's the acceptance criteria that are common to every single user story.
+Scrum defines the **definition of done** in pretty simple terms: it's the acceptance criteria that are common to every single user story.
 For scrum teams, it's really important to have a solid definition of what "done" means.
 They work in sprints, and need some way of deciding whether a user story is actually finished.
 It's no good ending a sprint with a user story that meets all its acceptance criteria, but had no code review, hasn't been tested and isn't deployable.
 Such a story is clearly not done.
 Scrum teams solve this by strictly defining "done".
 In this case, in addition to meeting the acceptance criteria, the story must also:

 - Have had a code review.
 - Have been tested.